takuti/takuti.me/_content/en/note/digital-divide.md

 date: 2025-12-05
 lang: en
 title: Missing Link to Bridge the Digital Divide
-keywords: [digital, skills, people, gap, programs, africa, development, passively, infrastructure, intervention]
+keywords: [digital, skills, people, programs, gap, development, africa, passively, infrastructure, intervention]
-recommendations: [/note/digital-malawi-2023/, /note/computer-education-in-malawi/,
+recommendations: [/note/digital-malawi-2023/, /note/offline-learning/, /note/computer-education-in-malawi/]
-  /note/one-year-in-malawi/]
 ---

 Digital literacy and skills are essential anywhere across the globe, but especially in developing countries where socioeconomic opportunities are limited.
 In the constrained environment, ICT can be a game-changing tool that eliminates physical boundaries and unlocks numerous possibilities in and beyond communities of the oppressed.